 CS/A65 computer - Caspaer and Gecko

-The computers presented here are actually a line of PCB boards that can be plugged into a passive motherboard.
+The computer presented here is a line of PCB boards that can be plugged into a passive motherboard.
 The boards can be used in different setups, but the Caspaer is the standard (extensible) base setup.
 A special place has the Gecko that in itself is a complete, single-board computer.

 Table of content